rakowskamr/fMRI_VBM_analysis/README.md

 # The analysis step-by-step
 1. fMRI folder
 - fMRI_Preprocessing.m - performs fMRI preprocessing steps
-  * B0-fieldmap correction using SPM’s fieldmap toolbox
+  * B0-fieldmap correction using SPM’s fieldmap toolbox (https://www.fil.ion.ucl.ac.uk/spm/toolbox/fieldmap/)
   * Realignment to the mean of the images using a least-squares approach and 6 parameter rigid body spatial transformation to correct for movement artifact
   * Co-registration with the participants’ individual structural image using rigid body model
-  * Spatial normalisation to MNI space via the segmentation routine and resampling to 2 mm voxels with a 4th degree B-spline interpolation
+  * Spatial normalisation to MNI space via the segmentation routine
   * Smoothing with 8 mm full-width half maximum (FWHM) Gaussian kernel
 - fMRI_FirstLevel.m - performs subject-level analysis of the fMRI data using a general linear model (GLM)
-  * Each block type (cued sequence, uncued sequence, cued random, uncued random) and the breaks between the blocks are modelled as five separate, boxcar regressors; button presses are modelled as single events with zero duration.
+  * Each SRTT block type (cued sequence, uncued sequence, cued random, uncued random) and the breaks between the blocks are modelled as five separate, boxcar regressors; button presses are modelled as single events with zero duration.
   * Regressors are temporally convolved with a canonical hemodynamic response function (HRF) model embedded in SPM, with no derivatives.
   * 6 head motion parameters generated during realignment are included in the design matrix as non-convolved nuisance regressors.
   * A high-pass filter with a cut-off period of 128 s is used to remove low-frequency signal drifts.
-  * Serial correlations in the fMRI signal are corrected for using a first-order autoregressive model during REML parameter estimation.
   * Contrast images are obtained for each block type of interest ([cued sequence] and [uncued sequence]), as well as for the difference between the two ([cued > uncued]).
 The resulting parameter images are then used as an input for the group-level analysis.
 - fMRI_SecondLevel_onewayTtest.m - performs group-level analysis on the fMRI data using one-way t-tests
   * To compare functional brain activity during the cued and uncued sequence perform one-way t-tests on the [cued > uncued] contrast for each session